szorfein/szorfein.github.io/_posts/2018-04-26-make-your-own-archiso-with-ZFS.md

 ## Rebuild ISO

-If you need rebuild iso, because you want new package, update zfs, etc...
-Then do it:
+If you need rebuild iso, then, do it:

     # cd archlive
     # rm -v work/build.make_*

-And rebuild iso normally with `./build.sh -v`
+And rebuild iso normally with `./build.sh -v`.

-## Get the iso from qemu image
+## Retrieve the iso from qemu image

 So, close your vm if it's run.